-A Bid Bond in the amount of \$\\\\\\0 or \\\\\% of the total offer.
-Bid bond shall be submitted with the sealed response and shall include project name, location, and / or address and project number.
-In lieu of the bond, the bidder may file an alternative form of security in the amount of \$\\\\\\0 or \\\\\% of the total offer. in the form of a money order, a certified check, a cashier's check, or an irrevocable letter of credit issued to Manatee County.
+Coverage shall be afforded under a per occurrence policy form, policy shall be endorsed and name "Manatee County, a political subdivision of the State of Florida" as an Additional Insured, and number.
+In lieu of the bond, the bidder may file an alternative form of security in the amount of \$ or % of the total offer. in the form of a money order, a certified check, a cashier's check, or an irrevocable letter of credit issued to Manatee County.
 NOTE: A construction project over \$200,000 requires a Bid Bond in the amount of 5% of the total bid offer.